 What to do when someone dies

 Working out what to do first when someone dies can seem overwhelming.
-Besides letting family and friends know, there are also several organisations to notify when a person has passed away.
-Our guide gives you a list of the essential things you need to do immediately and in the subsequent weeks and months after someone dies.
+Besides letting family and friends know, there are several organisations you need to notify when a person has passed away.
+This guide breaks down what you need to do as soon as possible, as well as in the weeks and months after someone dies.

 - Return the deceased’s passport and driving license

 As soon as you are able to, you will need to get a medical certificate, register the death and arrange the funeral.
 Scroll down for more information.

 An executor of a will carries out the tasks for the deceased as the representative of the deceased’s estate.
 These tasks can be carried out by a close relative or someone appointed to be the personal representative of the deceased’s estate.

 Costs will depend on who is chosen to be the executor.
 A family member might agree to do the work for free, whereas a solicitor will charge a fee.